desech/studio-react/README.md

 - Make sure you set an `alt` value for images, otherwise react will complain about it
 - `checked` html attributes are removed; instead use the property `defaultChecked`
 - `selected` html attributes are removed; instead use the property `value` in the `select` element instead of the `option` element
-- Anywhere inside text you can write code like `{user.userId}` and it will be exported as react JSX code
+- Anywhere inside text you can write code like `{user.userId}` and it will be exported as react JSX code.
+But it's recommended you set data with `state` not manually add it in Desech Studio through text and attributes.
+This will help the designer not having to deal with code.
-- SVG code inside html is poorly supported by JSX, so it's best to include svg as images
+- SVG code inside html is poorly supported by JSX, so make sure the svg is clean without styles and meta tags

 - That's it.
 Ignore the rest if you don't plan on doing development on this plugin.